 To deal with this, businesses have had to look at how they operate.
 They will have had to cut down or remove any areas that are inefficient in order to improve overall operations and remain sustainable in many instances.

-This challenge is an opportunity in some respects, and businesses who have successfully analysed how they do things and made positive adjustments have a chance of creating a brighter future.
+This challenge is an opportunity in some respects, and businesses who have successfully analyzed how they do things and made positive adjustments have a chance of creating a brighter future.

 Better User Experience